 Activists say animal welfare groups like AFAC don’t go far enough to protect animals.
 “We’re not petitioning for bigger cages.
 We want empty cages,” says animal rights activist Sarah Gill.
 Fellow animal rights activist Trev Miller shares those sentiments.
 “We’re asking that animals be treated with respect and not as commodities.”

 Like farms, sled dogs have also grabbed the attention of activists.
-PHOTO COURTESY OF PETR KRATOCHVIL
+Photo by Petr Kratochvil

 The activists say groups such as AFAC are insufficient because organizations like it don’t address the underlying issue of animals being killed for food.